chinmayto/aws-workshop-challenge/README.md

 Follow the week by week instructions to get a handson with the AWS Services

+These labs are for the learning and hands-on for terraform using VS Code and assume that you have understanding knowledge of AWS services and concepts

 ## Setup
 Before we will go deep dive to workskop, lets create environment set up.
 This is one time set up and can be used in future challenge.